-Hadeda, named after the notorious South African bird well loved by locals for its loud bird-song, is a collective of unique home and lifestyle collections sourced from talented artisans and co-ops across many disciplines including fashion, ceramics, art, weaving, beading and carpentry from Africa.
+Hadeda, named after the notorious South African bird well loved by locals for its loud bird-song, is a collective of unique home and lifestyle collections sourced from talented artisans and co-ops across many disciplines including fashion, ceramics, art, weaving, beading and carpentry from Africa and around the globe.

 Founded by Kate Kindersley, who grew up between Africa and UK, Hadeda is informed by a belief in the enduring value of craft and design over mass production.